How do I prepare for the start of the semester?

 After your Session: Submit your Self-Assessments

 10% of your final grade is based on weekly submission of self-assessment reports.
 You should submit your self-assessment as soon as possible after each week's conversation session and no later than 9am on the following Monday (you get the weekend as a grace period in case you forget).
-The theme of each week's self-assessment varies and is designed to help students develop efficient language learning strategies and to let the FCCSWL office know about any academic or logistical issues that need attention.
+The self-assessments are designed to help students reflect about the language learning process and to let the FCCWL office know about any academic or logistical issues that need attention.
 Self-assessments need not be long.
 Some students choose to write a lot, others just a sentence or two.
-You get full credit for assessments turned in on time, but only partial credit for late assessemnts.
-Your course organizer will send you a special online link to self-assesments at the beginning of the semester.
+You get full credit for assessments turned in on time, but only partial credit for late assessments.
+You will get a special online link to self-assesments when you register for the course.